microsoft/coe-starter-kit/coe-cli/docs/help/alm/install.md

 ##### --installSource

 The GitHub Release name to download the ALM Accelerator from.
-The default value is **alm**
+The default value is **coe**

-From the February 2022 release the default value will be **coe** to install from the CoE Starter Kit release.
+Prior to February 2022 release the default value was **alm** because the assets were released separate from the CoE Starter Kit.

 ##### --installAsset